 Description: Opens the CRYPTO-BOX, reads information and saves all extended data in a virtual image.
 This function has to be called before other functions, working with the CRYPTO-BOX.
 It encapsulates CBIOS\EX calls which enter extended mode, read the CRYPTO-BOX and leave extended mode.

-bAPW - administrative password
+- Parameters: iBoxIndex number of attached CRYPTO-BOX bAPW administrative password - Return: XSMRX\SUCCESS if success, otherwise CBIOS\EX level error (call ErrorToText() for description).

-Return: XSMRX\SUCCESS - if success, otherwise CBIOS\EX level error (call public int XSMRX::GetBoxInfo (out XSMRXW32.BoxInfo IBoxInfo)
+public int XSMRX::GetBoxInfo (out XSMRXW32.BoxInfo IBoxInfo)